agourlay/cornichon/cornichon-docs/src/main/tut/dsl.md

 Cornichon offers a support for [Kafka](https://kafka.apache.org) v1.0.0

-Due to the architecture of kafka and and the handling of consumers offsets, **the default execution of scenarios and features is sequential**.
+Due to the architecture of kafka and the handling of consumers offsets, **the default execution of scenarios and features is sequential**.

 The underlying kafka client used in cornichon is configured with a fixed group-id to 'cornichon' and is set with offset-reset to 'earliest'.